 Travel has helped me to grow as a clinician, advocate, leader, and as an independent woman.

 Getting started as a traveling therapist might seem difficult, but I have you covered here!
 Traveling SLPs take short-term contracts through staffing agencies.
 To become a traveling SLP, you need to connect with one or multiple staffing agencies to represent you for jobs and apply for short-term jobs through the agency.
 It is a bit more complex than that, but that is the basis of being a traveling SLP.
-I go through the steps HERE and also into depth in my signature course, The Guide To Travel Therapy.
+I go through the steps HERE.